google/highway/g3doc/quick_reference.md

 result of the previously obtained `Lanes(d)`).

-`MaxLanes(d)` returns a (potentially loose) upper bound on `Lanes(d)`, and is implemented as a constexpr function.
+`MaxLanes(d)` returns a (potentially loose) upper bound on `Lanes(d)`, and is always implemented as a constexpr function.

 The actual lane count is guaranteed to be a power of two, even on SVE.
 This simplifies alignment: remainders can be computed as `count & (Lanes(d) - 1)`